What is Unemployment Insurance?

 Payments are made by either direct deposit or debit card.
 The preferred method is direct deposit into your personal checking or savings account.
 If you do not enroll in direct deposit, payments will be deposited to your Georgia UI Way2Go Debit MasterCard® which works like a standard debit card.
 You may update your preferred payment method anytime on the MyUI Claimant Portal.

 Weekly Work Search

-If you receive unemployment insurance benefits of any type, you are required to make a good faith effort to find another job as soon as possible.
+If you request unemployment insurance benefits of any type, you are required to make a good faith effort to find another job as soon as possible.
 You can only be paid for weeks during which you actively seek work.
-Unless the Georgia Department of Labor (GDOL) specifically exempts you under our law from this requirement, you are required to keep a detailed record of your work search activities and submit evidence of your efforts by Internet or fax.
+Unless the Georgia Department of Labor (GDOL) specifically exempts you under law from this requirement, you are required to keep a detailed record of your work search activities and submit evidence of your activities online on the MyUI Claimant Portal or by fax.